- BSX Insight

 Make Sure You Have The Right Equipment

 Simmons says that runners use many things, including music, GPS watches, and fancy clothes.
-But the most important thing to have is shoes for running.
+But the most important thing to have is shoes.
 He recommends visiting a local running store where experts can help you find the right shoes.

 Simmons shares that clothes that wick moisture away from the body are best.
 It doesn’t cost a lot to buy; even Target and Walmart have nice lines of workout gear.
 She adds that women will need a sports bra to support their bodies.